vitapoon/NHL_Final-Project/README.md

 More Detail: https://github.com/vitapoon/NHL_Final-Project/tree/data-mockup

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is using an 75/25 train-test split ratio.
+My training and testing setup is using an 75/25 train-test split ratio.
 The training set was then fit into a Logistic Regression classifier.

 More Detail:https://github.com/vitapoon/NHL_Final-Project/tree/MachineLearning